abailly-iohk/hydra-chess/README.md

 An experiment to build a distributed and decentralised Black Jack game on top of Cardano Layer 2, [Hydra](https://hydra.family).

-> :warn: **This project is a work-in-progress and experimental, it's not meant to be use for real playing on mainnet**
+> :warning: **This project is a work-in-progress and experimental, it's not meant to be use for real playing on mainnet**

 ## Status